urban-toolkit/utk/README.md

 Web runs on the 3000 port.
 VR and CAVE2 runs in the 3001 port.

+When specifying the layers buildings has allways to be the last one.

 ### Available start options

 - "start:web": Starts the web version